 Before You Travel

-Prior to traveling to Colorado, you should ask yourself three questions according to the Centers for Disease Control and Prevention (CDC)
+Prior to traveling to Colorado, you should ask yourself three questions according to the Centers for Disease Control and Prevention (CDC):

-1. Do you live with someone who might be at increased risk for severe illness from COVID-19?
+- Do you live with someone who might be at increased risk for severe illness from COVID-19?

 If the answer to this question is “yes,” consider changing your travel plans.
-You can spread the virus even if you are not experiencing symptoms.
+You can spread the virus even if you are not experiencing symptoms. - Are you at increased risk for severe illness from COVID-19?

-Anyone can get extremely sick regardless of underlying health conditions but if you are in an “at-risk” category or have any underlying health conditions, then traveling right now should be kept close to home.
+Anyone can get extremely sick regardless of underlying health conditions but if you are in an “at-risk” category or have any underlying health conditions, then traveling right now should be kept close to home. - Does your destination have requirements or restrictions for travelers?

 Currently, Colorado does not have any restrictions for travelers but keep in mind this could change at any point.
 Additionally, if you become exposed to or sick from COVID-19, the state public health agency may order you to shelter-in-place or quarantine.
 You may also be required to stay in Colorado at your own expense.
 For more information on Colorado’s travel considerations, visit https://covid19.colorado.gov/prepare-protect-yourself/prevent-the-spread/travel.